nicktodd/ml-deployment-workshop/02_custom_image_pipeline copy.md

  build:
     commands:
       - account=$(aws sts get-caller-identity --query Account --output text)
-      - docker build -t custommlimage:latest .
+      - docker build -t anomalyimage:latest .
-      - docker tag custommlimage:latest ${account}.dkr.ecr.eu-west-1.amazonaws.com/custommlimage:latest
+      - docker tag anomalyimage:latest ${account}.dkr.ecr.eu-west-1.amazonaws.com/anomalyimage:latest
 ```

 4. You must change the image name in the file to be something unique to you.
 You could simply add your initials on the end of the image name and tag.
-In simple terms, change every reference to `customimage` to something else, eg. `customimage-nt`.
+In simple terms, change every reference to `anomalyimage` to something else, eg. `anomalyimage-nt`.

 Note the commands we are using to obtain our account ID.
 The service being used is the Secure Token Service, STS.